nus-cs2103-AY2223S1/tp/docs/_ug/Troubleshooting.md

 <!-- markdownlint-disable-file first-line-h1 -->
 **Problem:**

-JAR file not launching  even after double-clicking the file.
+The JAR file not launching even after double-clicking the file.

 **Solution:**